xxxx

 Tillie Pierce:

-Tilllie Pierce had lived all her life in the village of Gettysburg and was 16 years old at the time of the Battle.
+Tilllie Pierce 16 years old at the time of the Battle.
 Her father was a butcher and the family lived above his shop in the heart of town.
-Tillie witnessed the entire battle.
-She was attending the Young Ladies Seminary school when the cry "the Rebels are coming!"
+She was attending the Young Ladies Seminary school when the cry is heard "the Rebels are coming!"

 What a horrible sight!
 There they were, human beings!
 Clad almost in rags, covered with dust, riding wildly, pell-mell down the hill toward our home!
 Shouting, yelling most unearthly, cursing, brandishing their revolvers, and firing right and left.